-73 1 county auditor informs the property owner of the county auditor's 2 determination under this subsection.
-3 $\frac{m}{n}$ (n) An individual is entitled to the deduction under this section 4 for a homestead for a particular assessment date if: 5 (1) either: 6 (A) the individual's interest in the homestead as described in 7 subsection (a)(2)(B) is conveyed to the individual after the 8 assessment date, but within the calendar year in which the 9 assessment date occurs; or 10 (B) the individual contracts to purchase the homestead after 11 the assessment date, but within the calendar year in which the 12 assessment date occurs; 13 (2) on the assessment date: 14 (A) the property on which the homestead is currently located 15 was vacant land; or 16 (B) the construction of the dwelling that constitutes the 17 homestead was not completed; and 18 (3) either: 19 (A) the individual files the certified statement required by 20 subsection (e); or 21 (B) a sales disclosure form that meets the requirements of 22 section 44 of this chapter is submitted to the county assessor 23 on or before December 31 of the calendar year for the 24 individual's purchase of the homestead.
-25 An individual who satisfies the requirements of subdivisions (1) 26 through (3) is entitled to the deduction under this section for the 27 homestead for the assessment date, even if on the assessment date the homestead for the assessment date, even if on the assessment date the property on which the homestead is currently located was vacant land or the construction of the dwelling that constitutes the homestead was not completed.
+1 county auditor informs the property owner of the county auditor's 2 determination under this subsection.
+3 (m) (n) An individual is entitled to the deduction under this section 4 for a homestead for a particular assessment date if: 5 (1) either: 6 (A) the individual's interest in the homestead as described in 7 and a setion (a)(2)(D) is a surround to the individual after the

+- subsection (a)(2)(B) is conveyed to the individual after the assessment date, but within the calendar year in which the assessment date occurs; or - (B) the individual contracts to purchase the homestead after the assessment date, but within the calendar year in which the assessment date occurs; - (2) on the assessment date: - (A) the property on which the homestead is currently located was vacant land; or - (B) the construction of the dwelling that constitutes the homestead was not completed; and - (3) either:

+- (A) the individual files the certified statement required by subsection (e); or - (B) a sales disclosure form that meets the requirements of section 44 of this chapter is submitted to the county assessor on or before December 31 of the calendar year for the individual's purchase of the homestead.

+An individual who satisfies the requirements of subdivisions (1) through (3) is entitled to the deduction under this section for the homestead for the assessment date, even if on the assessment date the property on which the homestead is currently located was vacant land or the construction of the dwelling that constitutes the homestead was not completed.
 The county auditor shall apply the deduction for the assessment date and for the assessment date in any later year in which the homestead remains eligible for the deduction.
 A homestead that qualifies for the deduction under this section as provided in this subsection is considered a homestead for purposes of section 37.5 of this chapter and IC 6-1.1-20.6.